brenchies/SurfsideSensors/README.md

 ## The surfsidescience class has three main methods

-template typename... sensorType
+template typename... sensorType <br>
-void processSensors(sensorType&... sensors)
+void processSensors(sensorType&... sensors)\
-This method handles the sensors in the followwing way->
+This method handles the sensors in the followwing way:
 - turn sensors on
 - read the sensors
 - turn off the sensors